kelenhiik/kelenhiik.github.io/index.md

 Changed to pickle.
 Made new scripts ```eight_state_ss_predictor.py``` this is the bone-structure of the final predictor with sequences,  and one for a PSSM input ```eight_state_ss_predictor_pssm.py```

+Created another script ```randomize_dataset.py``` JUST SO I COULD HAVE A FILE WITH RANDOM 109 PROTEINS FROM THE BIG DATASET TO DO ALL THE CROSS-VALIDATING AND ACCURACY STUFF, SINCE I DON'T HAVE TIME ANYMORE.
+The file I have now is ```randomized109_proteins.3line.txt```.
+Now I want to:

+1) Split my dataset into 70% train and 30% test.
+2) Train a linearSVC using cross_val_score function with different window-sizes and C-scores and class_weight 'balanced' or default.
+3) Save the accuracies to a file and plot the outputs to be a separate plot for using class_weight_ 'balanced' model and default one, where for each C-score I would have a plot with window-sizes and their equivalent cross_val_scores.
+4) Do the same thing with random_forest_classifier and decision_trees.
+5) Compare the best parameters and their corresponding cross_val_scores between the different classifiers.
+6) Make predictions using those parameters and construct a confusion matrix to see what it's actually predicting.
+If something is super messed up, go back and use other parameters for testing a confusion matrix construction.
+7) If already using the prediction, take a MCC score also and the classification report, which should have all different fancy scores.
+When finding parameters with what I am happy with choose one model to continue with to step 6.

+6) Use the same sets, BUT instead of the sequences in the 70% train-set, use their PSSM's and see if the score changes between the best parameter model with and without using PSSM.
+7) survive

 # Monday 12.03.18